https://propellerads.com/publishers/?ref_id=mNXh

 What To Expect On the Way To Lahuy

-1. During high tide, the sea trip may go well but expect a slower run because of a strong current and waves the boat needs to deal with along the way.
+1. The sea trip may go well during high tide, but expect a slower run because of the strong current and waves the boat must deal with.

 2. During low tide, the trip may go faster, but the skippers would take extra precautions to ensure that the boat would not skid to the ocean floors because there are plenty of shallow areas on the way to Lahuy.